Wager Mutiny: The wrecking of Wager

 On 13 May 1741, at 9 am, John Cummins, Wagers carpenter, went forward to inspect the ship's chainplates.
-Whilst there he thought he caught a fleeting glimpse of land to the west.
-The lieutenant, Baynes, was also on deck but saw nothing, and thus the sighting was not reported.
-Baynes was later reprimanded at a court martial for failing to alert the captain and thus losing a precious opportunity to save the ship.
+Whilst there, he thought he caught a fleeting glimpse of land to the west.
+The first lieutenant, Baynes, was also on deck but saw nothing; thus, the sighting was not reported.
+Baynes was later reprimanded at a court-martial for failing to alert the captain, thereby losing a precious opportunity to save the ship.
 Unbeknownst to the crew, Wager had entered a large uncharted bay, now called the Gulf of Penas, and the land to the west was later to be called the Tres Montes Peninsula.

 At 2 pm, land was positively sighted to the west and northwest.
 All surviving hands were mustered to make sail and turn the ship to the southwest.
-During the frantic operations which followed, Cheap fell down the quarterdeck ladder and dislocated his shoulder, resulting in his being confined below.
+During the frantic operations that followed, Cheap fell down the quarterdeck ladder and dislocated his shoulder, resulting in his confinement below.
 What followed was a night of terrible weather, with Wager becoming difficult to steer as her lack of maintenance left the hull and rigging at breaking point.
 At 4:30 am, the ship struck rocks repeatedly and broke her tiller.
-The hull was punctured and water quickly flooded the lower decks, drowning dozens of ill and disabled crewmen.
-Bulkley and another sailor, John Jones, began steering the ship with sail alone towards land, but later in the morning the ship struck again; this time, the hull was damaged beyond repair and Wager began to sink.
+The hull was punctured, and water quickly flooded the lower decks, drowning dozens of ill and disabled crew members.
+Bulkeley and another sailor, John Jones, began steering the ship with sail alone towards land, but later in the morning the ship struck again; this time, the hull was damaged beyond repair and Wager began to sink.